If you’re wondering if you can use Vitamin C with retinol, the short answer is…

 Vitamin C can help with hyperpigmentation by inhibiting the skin’s melanin production.
 It evens out skin tone, lightens undereye circles, and fades hyperpigmentation from old acne scars.

 According to Dr. Sheila Krishna, it’s totally fine to use vitamin C with over-the-counter retinol products or dermatologist-grade retinoids—which, BTW, is the broader term for vitamin A derivatives, including retinol, tretinoin, and adapalene, just to name a few.
+When choosing between retinol vs retinoid, you don’t need to worry about vitamin C interference.

 Vitamin C and retinoids are thought to render each other ineffective because of their differing pHs, but that’s not true.
 This study indicated that a combined retinol + vitamin C treatment is effective at treating photoaging.